metacall/examples/README.md

 We also maintain other examples, which are published in different repositories:

 - [Mailchimp Subscription](https://github.com/metacall/mailchimp-example): A complete example for setup Mailchimp subscriptions, includes Express for handling Webhooks.
+- [Mailchimp DynamoDB Newsletter](https://github.com/metacall/mailchimp-dynamodb-example): A self contained solution for a Newsletter.
+A micro front-end, serverless function and a service (Express).

 ## Article Examples